YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 3. **GUI, QOL**: For the `ContentCard`, display participants picture with participants username as tooltip to fit more before truncating the number of participants shown
 4. **Model**: Searchable user field when adding participants, privacy settings to block being added, and server-side valid participant validation
 5. **GUI, User Profile**: left-justify the contents.
+6. **Content Hashing**: There now shouldn't be a reason for duplicate content. contents maybe get an un-watermarked "hash" to aid finding duplicate content.

 ## 01.03.
 Develpoment Build Suggestions
 1. **An Open-Source Project for React (forms)**: A class-definable form-validation (i.e. formik + configurable class fields/input-label element patterns), [Flask-WTF!@#$]() with Jinja templating is an excellent example.